evkx/evkx.github.io/content/models/audi/a6_e-tron/a6_sportback_e-tron_quattro/_index.md

 The Audi A6 Sportback e-tron quattro is equipped with a single type of steering wheel:

-- **Circular Steering Wheel:** This steering wheel provides intuitive control over the infotainment system, allowing you to easily adjust the volume, change music tracks, and manage other key functions.
+- **Circular Steering Wheel:** This steering wheel features a flat bottom and top, providing a sporty look and feel.
+It also includes physical buttons, scroll wheels, and paddle shifters, allowing you to control the infotainment system, adjust the volume, change music tracks, and manage other key functions with ease.

 ### Mirrors